Sometimes I try to look for things to do in my spare time.

 As we go through a day our minds gradually fill up.

 You wake up in the morning and you’re thinking of getting to work.
-Then you’re working for hours on end, and probably facing various sources of stress.
-Then you’ve probably got some family complication to deal with.
+Then you’re working for hours on end, trying not to get too stressed.
+Then you’ve probably got some family complication to deal with…

 Simple.
 Hit RESET.